6105-D Arlington Blvd. Falls Church, VA 22044 (703) 538-4710

 ---> You OR your spouse must be residents of Virginia for at least 6 months preceding the filing of your divorce papers with the court,

----> You must have been intentionally separated* without cohabitation for at least 6 months, have a signed property settlement agreement and no minor children, OR ---> You must have been intentionally separated* without cohabitation for at least 1 year and have no contested spousal or child support, child custody or division of property issues to litigate, or have resolved all such issues by a signed property settlement or separation agreement.
+---> You must have been intentionally separated* without cohabitation for at least 6 months, have a signed separation agreement and no minor children, OR ---> You must have been intentionally separated* without cohabitation for at least 1 year and have no contested spousal or child support, child custody or division of property issues to litigate, or have resolved all such issues by a separation agreement.

 Physical absence for periods of time during the 6 months does not necessarily divest Virginia of jurisdiction if you or your spouse have considered yourself a full-time legal resident of only Virginia, and maintain a Virginia residence (a place to live) or are a member of the armed forces of the United States.
 Our attorneys can advise you as to whether you may file your divorce in Virginia.